 What is the best passport to have?

-Objectively, the best passport to have as a permanent traveler, is the one that offers you the most travel benefits, without placing burden on you financially.
+Objectively, the best passport to have as a permanent traveler is the one that offers you the most travel benefits, without placing a burden on you financially.

 The best passports are ones not available to the public, called diplomatic passports.